hansb001/Monitor-a-process-with-Cumulocity-and-open-source/README.md

 ![ArchitectureDiagram](images/SWAGv1.jpg)

 The gateway is the heart of the system.
 This device receives all data from the other devices and sends this to Cumulocity, where it is displayed on a dashboard in real-time.
 The gateway also receives commands from Cumulocity to send it to the devices.
-The connection between the Gateway and Cumulocity is using the MQTT protocol.
+The connection between the Gateway and Cumulocity is using the MQTT protocol form Cumulocity.
+Also a local MQTT server is available to connect some of the devices, like the local dashboard and NodeMCU to the gateway.
 There are 2 devices with sensors:

-NodeMCU, this device has only one sensor (humidity) and is connected to the gateway via MQTT as well.
-I have set up a local MQTT server to connect some of the local devices.
+* NodeMCU, this device has only one sensor (humidity) and is connected to the gateway via MQTT as well.
-Client 1 has 3 sensors (light, humidity and gas) that send their data via serial to the gateway.
+* Client 1 has 3 sensors (light, humidity and gas) that send their data via serial to the gateway.
 This device has also 2 actuators (relay and fan) which can be controlled by sending commands to this device, for instance from Cumulocity.
 The mobile device is connected with Bluetooth to Client1 to interact with the process if there is an incident and there is no wifi and internet connection anymore.
 Also, the local machine is connected to the system via MQTT.
 This local machine is running an extra dashboard to monitor and control the process when there is no internet connection.